 By late in the afternoon of May 18, the eruption subsided, and by early the next day it had essentially ceased.
 Mount St. Helens’ volcanic cone was completely blasted away and replaced by a horseshoe-shaped crater–the mountain lost 1,700 feet from the eruption.
 The volcano produced five smaller explosive eruptions during the summer and fall of 1980 and remains active today.
 In 1982, Congress made Mount St. Helens a protected research area.

 Mount St. Helens became active again in 2004.
 On March 8, 2005, a 36,000-foot plume of steam and ash was expelled from the mountain, accompanied by a minor earthquake.
+Another minor eruption took place in 2008.
 Though a new dome has been growing steadily near the top of the peak and small earthquakes are frequent, scientists do not expect a repeat of the 1980 catastrophe anytime soon.

 READ MORE: The Deadliest Volcanic Eruption in History